Bank lending valuations and mortgage lending value

 Market valuation: It clarifies the role of market value as the primary basis for bank lending valuations and its relationship to the new Basel 3.1 criteria.

-Mortgage lending value (MLV): The standard addresses the evolving role of MLV, noting its continued use for covered bonds in certain jurisdictions.
-It also provides a detailed overview of established MLV practices in countries like Germany and Spain.
+Mortgage lending value (MLV): It addresses the evolving role of MLV, noting its continued use for covered bonds in certain jurisdictions, and provides a detailed overview of established MLV practices in countries like Germany and Spain.

 The RICS valuer's role: It outlines the responsibilities of RICS members in MLV valuations, emphasising the need to explicitly state the valuation basis and methodology and to differentiate MLV from market value.

-This professional standard, alongside the related new global RICS practice information on Basel 3.1, Bank lending valuations: Basel 3.1 prudently conservative valuation criteria adjustments, 1st edition, ensures RICS members are equipped with the latest information to navigate the complexities of European bank lending valuations.
+This professional standard, alongside the related new global RICS practice information Bank lending valuations: Basel 3.1 prudently conservative valuation criteria adjustments ensures RICS members are equipped to navigate the complexities of European bank lending valuations.